Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 Once you have identified the potential causes of the problem, the next step is to develop a plan to improve the process.

-For example, if the bonding system you are using is appropriate for the restorative material being used, try to identify what steps in the process from preparation to the restorations return from the laboratory for potential steps that may be the root of the problem.
-Once that is done, it is important to determine exactly what you will do, who will do it, and the target completion date.
+For example, if the bonding system you are using is appropriate for the restorative material being used, try to identify what steps in the process, from preparation to the restoration’s return from the laboratory, may be the root of the problem.
+Once that is done, it’s essential to determine exactly what you will do, who will do it, and the target completion date.
 Just like when you went through the process to determine the cause of the problem, the plan should be detailed and specific.

-An example of a detailed action plan is shown in Figure 3.
-Making a similar chart and posting it where everyone who is involved in the process can see it, helps to keep everyone accountable for finding the solution.
+An example of a detailed action plan (Fig. 3).
+Making a similar chart and posting it where everyone involved can see it helps keep everyone accountable for finding the solution.

-Hopefully you find this helpful when trying to determine why you are not meeting your clinical goals and help you to improve the quality of the care you provide to your patients.
+Hopefully, you will find this helpful when determining why you are not meeting your clinical goals, and it will help you improve the quality of the care you provide to your patients.
 Remember, do not assume you know what the cause of the problem is.
-I find when people reach out to discuss a clinical problem, the underlying reason is often not what the person thinks it is.
+When people reach out to discuss a clinical problem, the underlying reason is often not what the person thinks it is.
 In the final part of this article, I will discuss the Do, Study, and Act portion of the PDSA quality assurance process.